ruhajaved/ENEL453_LAB1_DisplayHexNumber/README.md

 The project objectives included:

-1. To give the team an opportunity to become familiar with the technologies used
+1. To give the team an opportunity to become familiar with the technologies used.

 ## Technologies